sematext/docs/docs/containers/sematext-agent.md

 To run Sematext Docker Agent you will need a Monitoring App Token and a Logs App Token.
 If you don't have Monitoring and/or Logs Apps yet, you can [create a Docker Monitoring and Logs Apps now](https://apps.sematext.com/ui/integrations).

-Note: Sematext UI might not display the INFOR_TOKEN (we are working on the release).
+Note: Sematext UI might not display the INFRA_TOKEN (we are working on the release).
 In this case simply ignore the INFRA_TOKEN in the following instructions.

 ### Get started with Docker Engine